Smithay/smithay.github.io/content/smithay-v0.2.markdown

 ## The path forward

-There is of course still a lot of work to do, but the path forward can now be split into several more or less independant tasks, now that the core is mostly established.
+There is of course still a lot of work to do, but the path forward can now be split into several more or less independent tasks, now that the core is mostly established.
 You can have a detailed view of them in the [issue tracker](https://github.com/smithay/smithay/issues), but here is a quick overview of the biggest ones: